 Answer: Automation software that uses front-end automation allows you to interact with virtually any type of system since no back-end coding is necessary.
 And yes, that includes the legacy, dinosaur-status line-of-business systems too.

 Answer: Paramount in terms of importance for IT teams, accuracy will absolutely come up in your conversations about automation software.
 Automation software, at its core, answers this question since its main purpose is to save time, lower costs, and reduce human error.
 There’s a saying that “Automation never takes a vacation,” and it’s true.

 Many tasks and processes can run constantly without fail or fatigue.
 Should errors arise, the system sets off the alarm bells and lets you know right away, preventing you from wasting time or money on an error that might have slipped through the cracks and negatively affected you down the line.

 Answer: There are plenty of ways to keep automation from spiraling out of control (or handing the ability to create tasks to novices and then having to step in and intervene anyway).
 Among the options are:

-3. Utilizing a company’s in-person or online training resources to ensure that people who will be creating tasks have a good grasp on how to do it.
+3. Using a company’s in-person or online training resources to ensure people who will be creating tasks have a good grasp on how to do it

 What are some questions you anticipate your IT department would have about automation?